 Achilles Ruptures

-Achilles ruptures are the injury of the weekend warrior — the 30-, 40-, or 50-something year-old who plays competitive sports a few times a week.
-The most common sports where we see Achilles ruptures are tennis, basketball, volleyball, and soccer.
-The classic story is the patient feeling a pop and sudden pain in the back of the leg.
-Patients commonly feel as if their heel was stepped on or hit with a ball, only to turn around and find that there is nothing there.
+Achilles ruptures are common injuries among both elite athletes and weekend warriors.
+They most commonly occur during tennis, basketball, volleyball, pickleball, and soccer.
+Classically, the athlete feels a pop and sudden pain in the back of the heel or leg.
+The athlete commonly feels as if his or her heel was stepped on or hit with a ball, only to turn around and find that there is nothing there.

-The Achilles tendon is the largest and longest tendon in the body, and serves an incredibly important role.
+The Achilles tendon is the largest and strongest tendon in the body, and serves an incredibly important role in both sports and activities of daily living.
 By connecting the gastrocnemius and soleus to the tuberosity of the calcaneus, it is the critical plantarflexor of the ankle.
-As a result, it is key in running, jumping, and competitive sports.
+As a result, it is key not only in running, jumping, and competitive sports, but also in standing on one’s tip toes and normal walking gait.

 Our understanding of how to treat Achilles tendon ruptures has progressed a lot in recent years, and we have new technology to aid us with treatment.
 Both nonsurgical and surgical methods of treatment are acceptable options for most patients.